The Fynbos Trail – Overberg

-- Trip Duration3 Hike Days / 2 Nights+ Coastal Add-on Day
+- Trip Duration3 Hike Days / 2 NightsAdd On: 1-2 Night Coastal Hike

 - Trail Grading2 / 5 - Fitness.
 Easy to moderate.
 Pace is slow with regular stops to look at and learn about flora along the way.2 / 5 - Technicality.
 Graded easy to moderate.
 Some steep climbs, some boardwalks and ladders.
-Older hikers have managed this trail with ease, as have younger hikers – ideal for families.
+Still suitable for older & younger hikers alike.
+A good family trail option.

 - Trail TerrainThe trail is mostly well maintained footpaths through the fynbos.
 Some boardwalks and ladders accessing forested areas, and some steeper climbs but with great views.

-- AccommodationComfy cottages on the Fynbos trail & a guesthouse for the coastal day.
+- AccommodationHomely cottages.
 Some bathroom sharing may be required, as not all rooms are ensuite.

 - Logistic SupportA fully catered, expertly guided and luggage supported trailTransfers (extra) can be arranged to/from George & Mossel Bay airports

-- Group SizePreferred min of 4 and maximum of 12 hikers
+- Group SizeMinimum of 4 persons,6 over the weekend, and maximum of 12 hikers

 At a Glance